brh55/react-native-open-maps/README.md

 - ✅ Open the map coordinates immediately
 - ✅ Create a delayed invoked `function` that will open the map
 - ✅ Create a `string` of the map link
-- Cross-compatible properties among both map applications
+- Cross-compatible properties among different map applications

 ![Demo Gif](http://g.recordit.co/RhkI4WISXT.gif)